garth-c/PowerBI/README.md

 A generic graphic for a star schema is below:
 ![image](https://github.com/garth-c/PowerBI/assets/138831938/e322e6a5-2ffe-4e1d-947f-138b808936cd)

-If there were sub tables for the fact tables, then a snow flake schema would have been needed.
+If there were sub-dimension tables for the various fact tables, then a snow flake schema would have been needed.

 The relationship between these tables is shown in the connectors and for the fact tables this is a many to 1 relationship.
 Below is a depiction of a many to 1 relationship for one of the fact tables to the detail tables.
 Since the details table will have many instances of the key value and the fact table will have only one instance of the key value, this is the many to 1 relationship that I am referring to.
-The only relatinship in this data model that has a different association is the order cost summary table to the details table.
+The only relationship in this data model that has a different association is the order cost summary table to the details table.
 Since the cost data is presumed to be from a different table altogether, a summarization of the aggregated costs relative to the specific order number is the relationship.
 So each processed order will have a summarize cost to associated with it.

 <img width="343" alt="image" src="https://github.com/garth-c/PowerBI/assets/138831938/2e9512aa-7e9b-43a3-962d-41b904c9d571">